andriisoldatenko/asoldatenko.com/content/blog/building-serverless-applications-with-python.md

 Serverless is new trend in software development.
 It’s confusing many developers around the world, let’s try to find origins of term “Serverless”.
 First time Ken Fromm in 2012 use this term in his article.
+(Ken added a bit of clarification in the comments to give credit where credit is due.)

+@frommww/status/891719729932517376

+@frommww/status/891719804888817664

+@frommww/status/891719886375747584

+@frommww/status/891720299976179712

 Later Badri Janakiraman mentioned that he also heard about usage of the term in 2012 in context of Continuous Integration.
 For example Travis CI, where you can delegate Continuous Integration and testing of your project to Travis CI.